Requesting a Tutor

 All tutors have a demonstrated mastery of course content (a minimum of 3.25 in the courses they tutor), an overall 3.0 cumulative GPA, and personal attitudes and abilities suitable for tutoring.
 They also receive regular training in the principles and best practices of tutoring.

 The primary focuses of tutoring are to:

 - Assess the learning task and the student's skills;

 - Provide direct instruction where necessary;

 - Model skills and strategies;

 Peer tutoring is a paid position for students within St. Lawrence's Academic Advising Department.
-Schedules are flexible, and tutors generally work between 5-10 hours per week (depending on student demand).
+Schedules are flexible, and tutors generally work between 3-6 hours per week (depending on student demand).
 If you would like to know more about the program, please contact the Coordinator of Academic Engagement.
-Student may apply to work in the program by completing the prompts in this link.

 We have a group of tutors who are happy to serve as academic mentors for their fellow students.
 Feel free to click on this link if you would like to have coffee or hot chocolate with a tutor about good academic tools and habits, ways to make the most of the St. Lawrence experience, and/or how to connect around the SLU community in positive ways.